-This is a new series where we break down popular Product-Led Sales playbooks that teams use to prioritize opportunities and convert them into revenue.
+This is a series where we break down popular Product-Led Sales playbooks that teams use to prioritize opportunities and convert them into revenue.
 Each playbook will focus on a specific PLS goal and how Pocus can help you operationalize the playbook with your teams.

 So what is a Product-Led Sales playbook?
 Similar to sales playbooks where best practices and actions are outlined for specific personas, a PLS playbook aims to define the go-to-market motion your team is running.
 ICYMI, we recently announced a new feature in Pocus - Magic Playbooks - to make it easier for teams to operationalize their PLS playbooks faster.